wavexx/python-bond/README.rst

   ``TypeError`` <= ``_BOND_SerializationException``.

-Python 2 / Python 3:
+Python 2 / Python 3 / PyPy:

 You can freely mix Python versions between hosts/interpreters (that is: you can run Python 3 code from a Python 2 host and vice-versa).
-You'll need to disable transparent exceptions though, as the exception hierarchy is different between major versions:
+You'll need to disable transparent exceptions between major versions though, as the exception hierarchy is different:

 .. code:: python3